oracle/graalpython/README.md

   ```bash
   pyenv shell graalpy-24.1.0
   ```
+  > NOTE: There will be a delay between GraalPy release and its availability on Pyenv.
+Make sure to update Pyenv.

   Alternatively, you can download a compressed GraalPy installation file from [GitHub releases](https://github.com/oracle/graalpython/releases).

   1. Find the download that matches the pattern _graalpy-XX.Y.Z-macos-amd64.tar.gz_ or _graalpy-XX.Y.Z-macos-aarch64.tar.gz_ (depending on your platform) and download.